Directed by Oli Greck / Reviewed by Adva Reichman

 However, Angie experiences glitches that disrupt her serene acceptance of her forced reality, and her true journey begins.
 The former AI model, who is also imprisoned in the master’s house, makes it clear they need to run away.
 Will Angie understand and agree?
 Will they succeed and find their freedom?
 Will the men around them learn to be better?
 You’ll have to watch and find out… and trust me, you want to.

-The director, Oli Gorek, says that ‘New Born’ projects a dark artificial world.
+The director, Oli Greck, says that ‘New Born’ projects a dark artificial world.
 It is a science fiction film that questions morality within human nature.
 The film is truly relevant today, in a world where treatment of others is a key subject in the media and general life.

 The film raises interesting questions about human behavior and empathy, or lack thereof.
 The use of AI allows the creator to find a new way to explore the awful mistreatment towards women in today’s world.
-Gorek did a beautiful job directing the film, subtly pointing out the characters’ nuances and carefully crafting the plot to its undeniable ending, which sends an even bigger message after Angie’s choices come to fruition.
+Greck did a beautiful job directing the film, subtly pointing out the characters’ nuances and carefully crafting the plot to its undeniable ending, which sends an even bigger message after Angie’s choices come to fruition.

 Some moments could have benefitted from further character exploration, but the overall piece was impressive.